 The Four Waves of Psychology

-The 1st Wave: The Disease model
+The 1st Wave: The Disease Model

-The attempt of psychologists to cure these ailments was quite natural and laudable, and the work of early psychologists, such as Sigmund Freud, Adler, and Carl Jung was indeed very useful.
-(Note : It must be added here that of these 3 pioneers, the big 3 of Vienna as they were called, Carl Jung was perhaps the earliest to recognize, and be troubled by, psychology’s negative focus).
+The attempt of psychologists to cure these ailments was quite natural and laudable, and the work of early psychologists, such as Sigmund Freud, Adler, and Carl Jung was indeed very effective.
+(Note : It must be added here that of these 3 pioneers, the big 3 of Vienna as they were called, Carl Jung was perhaps the earliest psychologist to recognize, and be troubled by, psychology’s negative focus).

 - Secondly, they forgot about improving normal lives and high talent (the mission to make relatively untroubled people happier, more fulfilled, more productive), and,